“I feel fat” | What to do when you’re feeling fat

 Carry a water bottle with you.

 ii).
 Book it in your diary.
-This helps you commit.
 I book myself in for pilates classes a few days a week (which I have to pre-pay and this helps me not cancel).
 On Saturdays, I arrange to meet a friend for a walk so that helps ensure that happens.
-For the other days, I go for a walk with a podcast I love (because I know that my mood is so much better when I get 10,000+ steps a day).
+For the other days, I go for a walk with a podcast I love or do Back to Basics workouts (like yoga and BOUNCE workouts).

 iii).
 Exercise is a choice, not a punishment.
 Which means you shouldn’t feel guilty for not exercising.
 Rather than seeing it as something you ‘have to do’, realise that it’s something you ‘get to do’.